unihan-etl¶

 unihan_etl/

-process.py # argparse, download, extract, transform UNIHAN's data
+core.py # argparse, download, extract, transform UNIHAN's data

 constants.py # immutable data vars (field to filename mappings, etc)